msoutopico/capps_doc/xdiff_doc.md

 1. Create two folders and name them as you wish, e.g. Old and New, Original and Modified, Translation and Verification, etc.
 2. Put the original files in the first folder, and the modified files in the second folder.
-3. Create an Excel file and name it correspondences.xlsx.
+3. Create an Excel file and name it `correspondences.xlsx`.
 In this file, in the first row of the first worksheet, add the names of the folders: the first folder in the first cell (A1), and the second folder in the second cell (A2).
 The first two cells of the spreadsheet must contain the names of the two folders.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 If the base name of the modified files is the **same** as the original files plus some addition (e.g. `PISA_srp-SRB_SCI_S514_eng_FT2018_TRANSLATED.xlf` vs `PISA_srp-SRB_SCI_S514_eng_FT2018_VERIFIED.xlf`), you don't need to do anything else (see an [example](https://capps.capstan.be/Files/correspondences.xlsx)).